dsychoi/mimic-bot/README.md

 Using the Folger Shakespeare API to collect Shakespeare's complete works. https://shakespeare.folger.edu/the-folger-shakespeare-api/

-Other usages: Interactility with the Replit database in order to store user inputted quotes and return them at random.
+Other usages: Interactivity with the Replit database in order to store user inputted quotes and return them at random.

 List of commands:
 !hello, !quote, !write, !read, !erase, !list, !wipe